 Come celebrate the dog days of summer during a screening of the family favorite Homeward Bound on July 12th at the Amon Carter Museum of American Art.
 The lawn opens at 6:00 PM and the reels will roll at 8:00 PM.
 Prior to the movie enjoy food trucks and canine-themed outdoor activities on the lawn.
 All dogs are welcome.

 On Monday, July 9th at 11:00 it’s tee time for Sprout on the Green Annual Charity Golf Tournament.
 Held at River Creek Club along the picturesque Potomac River, guests will enjoy 18-holes of playful competition, great food and bountiful prizes and raffle, all while supporting students at Sprout Therapeutic Riding & Education Center.
 The tournament also includes a goody bag, BBQ lunch, complimentary beverage cart throughout the course, dinner and awards.

 JACKSON HOLE, WYOMING

-In its 14th year, the Targhee Fest taking place at the Grand Targhee Resort, celebrates the musical spirit that exists in the shadows of the majestic Teton Mountains.
+In its 14th year, the Targhee Fest taking place at the Grand Targhee Resort, July 13th to July 15th, celebrates the musical spirit that exists in the shadows of the majestic Teton Mountains.
 Three days of great music, food and culture can be enjoyed in luxury.
 Accommodations are available at the resort, as well as lift-serviced hiking and biking, fine dining and full-service shopping.
 Of course, if you prefer roughing it, camping is an option, too.